Spartan09/temp-chat/README.md

 # temp chat

-A  toy irc clone to test out websockets.
+A  miniature irc clone to test out websockets.